crs2m5smith/WebServiceMovieDownload/README.md

 Web Service Movie Download App

-Enter your Api Key form dbmovies.
+Enter your Api Key from dbmovies.

 This is a demo app to demostrate the following Xamarin Forms functionailies :